Will Self-Driving Cars Reduce Or Increase The Number Of Car Accidents?

 In just one state (California), manufacturers filed 30 accident reports between late 2014 and mid-April 2017 (18 of these just since January 2016).
 Meanwhile, California is also passing bills to set their state on the road to self-driving cars, stating that these autonomous vehicles will ultimately reduce human-caused deaths on the roadways and provide other benefits, such as increased mobility for elderly and disabled people who are currently unable to drive.

 New proposed DMV regulations would allow manufacturers to test driverless vehicles and the public to use them on public roads.
 Final regulations are on track to be approved in August and officially in effect in November.

 As The Temperature Increases, So Do the Number of Auto Accidents.
 Contact Us Today

 Stay safe on the roads this summer, regardless of what type of vehicle you are driving.

 According to one Law Enforcement Agency, accidents tend to increase during the summer because people spend more time outdoors and travel more.
-As a result, summertime tends to correlate with an increase in trauma patients which include people injured in car accidents.
+As a result, summertime tends to correlate with an increase in trauma patients which includes people injured in car accidents.

 If you’ve been in an accident—whether it is with a self-driving car or not—speaking with a responsible auto accident attorney immediately after the collision is in your best interest.
-The lawyers of Brown, Moore & Associates, PLLC help car accident and personal injury clients recover compensation for their injuries and losses caused by the negligence of others in car accidents.
+The lawyers of Brown Moore & Associates, PLLC help car accident and personal injury clients recover compensation for their injuries and losses caused by the negligence of others in car accidents.
 We can advise you on how to maximize your ability to recover.
-Contact one of our car accidents attorneys by calling toll-free or by contacting us online today.
+Contact one of our car accident attorneys by calling toll-free or by contacting us online today.